majix5612/majix5612.github.io/Majix-WebServer-Poly-Track-Custom.md

 <h1>Majix WebServer | Poly Track Custom Tracks</h1>
-<h2> (c) Majix WebServer 2024-2025 | Tracks belong to there owner listed in the document
+<h2>© Majix WebServer 2024-2025 | Tracks belong to there owner listed in the document

 <h3>[I] Instructions</h3>
 When grabing the save code you have to grab the text between these lines: